Can Franchise Fees Be Negotiated?

 The Initial Franchise Fee

 The initial franchise fee, sometimes simply referred to as "the franchise fee," is what you usually find on websites like Entrepreneur, Business Insider, Forbes, and Franchise Times.
 If you read any list of "the most affordable franchises," you will see them stacked with flat fees that you assume you can pay to buy into that particular franchise.
 The initial franchise fee is just the tip of the iceberg.
 It's the fee you pay the franchisor for their great idea.
-For instance, our client Steri-Clean is partly a crime scene clean-up franchise.
-Their idea is that you can use their techniques and systems to thoroughly clean crime scenes - a job that pays very well and that not many others want to do.
-When someone buys into Steri-Clean, they pay an initial franchise fee for the right to use Steri-Clean's trademarks, methods of operation, marketing techniques, and other proprietary information.
+You will be paying the franchisor for the use of their trademarks, methods of operation, marketing techniques, and other proprietary information.

 The initial franchise fee isn't typically negotiable.
 It would not look good for a franchisor to offer different initial franchise fees to different franchisees.
 On the other hand, if you are interested in buying into a new(er) franchise, there may be some wiggle room as the franchisor is most likely seeking to grow in its early stages.
 Consider what you are getting in return for the initial franchise fee.
 Does the franchisor have an intellectual property portfolio of trademarks, patents or copyrights?
 Does the franchisor have an operations manual that contains all the proprietary information you will need to be a successful franchisee?